 Contact one or more of the listed lawyers to confirm that they provide the services you are seeking and ask about their fee arrangements.
 When you are ready to proceed, arrange a time to meet with the lawyer either by telephone or in person.
 Contact information for participating lawyers is included in their profile on the Directory.

-You are not restricted to the lawyers in the Directory.
+You are not restricted to the lawyers on the Directory.
 These lawyers have completed the Project’s training on Family Law Limited Scope Services and have met the Project’s minimum practice requirements in order to be added to the Directory.
 Other lawyers who are not listed on the Directory may also provide limited scope services.

 When it’s time to meet the lawyer, be sure to bring with you the documents that relate to your legal situation.
 Explain your problem to the lawyer, and ask the lawyer if they can provide you with the help that you want.
 Use the meeting to decide how you feel about the lawyer’s approach to the legal problems that you face and whether you feel confident in their abilities.

-If you decide that you want to hire the lawyer, ask the lawyer how much she thinks her services will cost and ask how much money the lawyer needs to start work on your problem.
+If you decide that you want to hire the lawyer, ask the lawyer how much she thinks her services will cost and ask how much money the lawyer needs to start working on your problem.
 Most lawyers will require a deposit (called a retainer) before they begin.
 The amount of the deposit will likely depend upon how much work is estimated to be required.

 The agreement between the lawyer and the client regarding how responsibilities will be divided, and how the lawyer will be paid for their services, should always be confirmed in a written retainer agreement.
 Information about what the retainer agreement should look like is available here.